x03-Discharge of River Elbe: Homework Project

 1 Task 1: Distribution of discharge

 Interpret the results of Sections 3.3 and 3.4.
 Discuss which of the plots best shows the shape of the distribution of discharge data.
 You can include up to 4 plots.
-Add a table with the statistical parameters (min, max, \(\bar{x}, s_x\), median, geometric mean and quartiles).
+Add a compact table with the statistical parameters for the observational period (min, max, \(\bar{x}, s_x\), median, geometric mean and quartiles).

 Then discuss all results (parameters and figures) in connection.